-Specialty Classes
+Enhancement Classes

-We strive to provide a wide variety of experiences and resources to all of our students.
+We strive to provide a wide variety of experiences and resources to all our students.
 To this end, we offer several classes offered by specialty staff.
-These include Spanish, physical education, music, sign language, and chess.
-We also schedule various in-class presenters throughout the year to supplement our curriculum.
+These may include Spanish, physical education, art, music, sign language, and chess.
+We also schedule various inclass presenters throughout the year to supplement our curriculum.